patawayan/my-community-center-checklist/README.md

 For my this project, my goal is to have the following features:

 - UI-wise have it have the same aesthetic as Stardew Valley (Done)
-- Automatically crosses off items you don't need to collect anymore (WIP)
+- Automatically crosses off items you don't need to collect anymore (Done)
 - Multiplayer Support (Multiple people can edit the same list at once) (WIP)
 - Easy to Read/Mobile friendly (To Do)